Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 In week two, runs will get longer but should still feel manageable.
 If they are so difficult that you’re gasping for air at the end of each segment, you’re likely running too fast and above your fitness level.

+If you don’t have one, you need to get a running watch to see just how fast you’re going.
+Running apps are also super motivating and helpful with pace.
 Our favorite running app is Runna.
 Runna is like having a coach in your pocket providing detailed, dynamic feedback on your training.
 Readers receive 2-weeks of free training with code HALF.

-Next, use the talk test to gauge how well you are handling the speed.
+Next, determine your pace.
+Use the talk test to gauge how well you are handling the speed.
 Basically, can you talk at the pace you’re running at?
 We call this conversational pace.
 If you cannot sustain conversation for the entirety of your run, you need to slow down.
+This will ensure you are running within in a good heart rate zone.
 Going too fast is not optimal for your training and could lead to pain and overuse injuries.

-• Consider a heart rate monitor.
+Consider a heart rate monitor.
 Grab a heart rate monitor or running watch.
 Getting feedback on your pace and heart rate will help you establish a good training pace.

 Week 3